-The stipend for full-time MHC Florida Internship Program interns is \$19,500.00 for a 12-month period.
+The stipend for full-time MHC Florida Internship Program interns is \$26,500.00 for a 12-month period.
 Interns who match with MHC Florida Internship Program are employees of Mental Health Center of Florida.
-Reimbursement for personal vehicle mileage will be provided at \$0.445 per mile for all travel outside of Broward, Dade and West Palm Beach counties for interns based out of the Fort Lauderdale office, as well as travel outside of Osceola and Volusia counties for interns based out of the Orange City office location and for travel outside of Pinellas, Hillsborough, Pasco, Hernando, and Sarasota counties for interns based out of the St. Petersburg office location.
+Reimbursement for personal vehicle mileage will be provided at \$0.54 per mile for all travel outside of Broward, Dade and West Palm Beach counties for interns based out of the Fort Lauderdale office, as well as travel outside of Orange City, Lake, Seminole, Osceola and Volusia counties for interns based out of the Orange City office location, for travel outside of Duval and St. John's Counties for interns based out of Jacksonville, and for travel outside of Pinellas, Hillsborough, Pasco, Hernando, and Sarasota counties for interns based out of the Tampa/St. Petersburg office location.